newst4rt/Lyrify/README.md

 ### Why Lyrify ?

 Lyrify is built in Python3, and most of its modules rely on the Python standard library, which makes it lightweight in terms of dependencies.
-Additionaly, the application follows a modular design with a dynamic load — only necessary components will be loaded into the program.
-It supports Linux and Windows and full width characters, including kanji, kana, and all other full-width letters.
-Furthermore, many customizable options and features are present like translating, romanizing or offline storage.
+The application follows a modular design with a dynamic load — only necessary components will be loaded into the program.
+All common operating systems such as Linux, Windows and macOS are fully supported included full width characters like kanji, kana and aside from that, many customizable options are present to improve the user's experience.

 <table align="right">
     <thead>